+Course Name: Law

+Course Number: 40011

+Grade Level: 11th or 12th

-Course Name: Course Number: Grade Level: Course Length: Law 40011 11 th or 12 th One semester
+Course Length: One semester

-Course Credit: 0.5

-Prerequisites: None

 Law is a course that provides a study of the United States legal system.
 The course examines the fundamentals of the American course system, the criminal justice system, our system of tort and civil law, and the fundamentals of constitutional law.